omerel/RELAY-1/README.md

 ## License

 Distributed under the MIT license.
-See [LICENSE.md](LICENSE.md) for more information.
+See [LICENSE](LICENSE) for more information.